nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

-       5.Authentication
+       5.Authentication(unsecure)

-•It is Post function is for app site Authentication
+•It is Post function is for app site Authentication or login

  | API Title   | Authentication                                              |